spboehm/edge-iot-simulator/README.md

 All of the endpoints are protected with login.
 You can specify the initial user by defining `FLASK_WEB_USER` and `FLASK_WEB_PASSWORD` in the `env` file.
 Just have a look at section *Run the project locally*.
+By default, the web ui is running under `https://<<your-ip>>:5000`.
+You need to accept the self-signed certificate in order to proceed.

 ### MQTT-Topics

 **TemperatureMessage:** `sensors/<MQTT_CLIENT_ID>/data`

+Payload:

 ```json
 {